0xC0DEC0DE/ServerMan/README.txt

 └─────────────────────────────────────────────────────────────────────────────┘

-ServerCon is a full-stack web application for managing and monitoring CCS (Cloud Computing Service) servers.
+ServerCon is a full-stack web application for managing and monitoring CCS (Calloway Compute Service) servers.
 The system provides a modern dashboard interface for server management, user administration, and real-time monitoring capabilities.